-- 6.1.2 The Authority is required to charge the salaries of school based staff to school budget shares at actual cost. - 6.2 Circumstances in which charges may be made by the LA without consent of the Governing Body - 6.2.1 Premature Retirement, Dismissal and Resignation Costs Costs for premature retirement, resignation or dismissal of an employee are held centrally.
-Where costs have been incurred by the LA without its prior written agreement, a school's budget share will be charged by the amount which the costs exceed any amount agreed by the LA. - 6.2.2 Other expenditure incurred to secure resignations where a school has not followed LA advice. - Awards by courts or out of court settlements and industrial tribunals against the LA arising from action or inaction by the governing body contrary to the LA's advice will be chargeable to a school budget share.
+- 6.1.1 The Authority is required to charge the salaries of school based staff to school budget shares at actual cost. - 6.2 Circumstances in which charges may be made by the LA without consent of the Governing Body - 6.2.1 Premature Retirement, Dismissal and Resignation Costs Where costs have been incurred by the LA without its prior written agreement, a school's budget

+- share will be charged by the amount which the costs exceed any amount agreed by the LA. - 6.2.2 For the avoidance of doubt premature retirement costs will be charged to the school budget share in line with DfE guidance (annex 7). - 6.2.3 Other expenditure incurred to secure resignations where a school has not followed LA advice. - Awards by courts or out of court settlements and industrial tribunals against the LA arising from action or inaction by the governing body contrary to the LA's advice will be chargeable to a school budget share.
 (Advice given to governing bodies of aided schools will take proper account of section 60(5) of the Act.)